samyakshr/samyakshr/README.md

 ## About Me

-I'm an aspriing data scientist and versatile software developer who loves building data solutions, creating practical automations, and software tools.
+I'm an aspiring Data Scientist and versatile Software Developer who loves building data solutions, creating practical automations, and software tools.
 I am driven by curiosity and continual learning, always exploring new tools, methods, and ideas to grow.

 <!--
 **samyakshr/samyakshr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.